-Somebody cut the wrong wire in the sense.
-Yeah, it's probably unintentional.
+Somebody cut the wrong wire in a sense.

-You're digging and then you don't know that there's cables there and you bring up a scoop and go, uh-oh, that shouldn't have been there.
+Yeah.
+It's probably unintentional.
+You know, you're digging and you just, you know, you don't know that there's cables there and you bring up a scoop and go, oh, like that shouldn't have been there.

-And then the timing of their post, their tweet, was coincident with the outage that we saw.
+And then the timing of their post, their tweet was coincident with the outage of the saw.

 So you can kind of tie those together.